metacache

 Building

-For workstations with limited RAM we provide a script to split the set of all reference genomes into multiple smaller partitions.
-The partitions created by the script are directories with symlinks to the original genome files.
+The script metacache-partition-genomes can be used to split the set of all reference genomes into multiple smaller partitions based on the sequence files’ sizes.
+The partitions created by the script are subdirectories with symlinks to the original genome files.
 With default settings the resulting MetaCache database built from a partition will be about the same size as the combined uncompressed FASTA file sizes within the partition.

 metacache-partition-genomes <path to genomes> <partition size in MB>